Creating epic content is hard work and takes a lot of time.

 Publish the main piece of your content on your own domain to maximize value from incoming links.

-Next, I’ll give you a short explanation what each of the points on the graph means and how to get most out of it.
+Next, I’ll give you a short explanation of what each of the points on the graph means and how to get the most out of it.

 When creating a video avoid talking heads, use graphics and animation.
 Use Youtube as a video warehouse but embed the video on your site and promote that.